sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ```

 So let's start with the `if` operator.
-The `if` operator is seperate from the `else` operator, it simply evaluates the condition supplied as the first argument.
+The `if` operator is separate from the `else` operator, it simply evaluates the condition supplied as the first argument.
 If that value is boolean and true it evaluates the second argument and returns it's value; otherwise it returns boolean false.

 The `else` operator is a binary operator which evaluates the left-hand-side (usually the result of an `if` statement), if that has a value of false then the right-hand-side is evaluated and it's result returned, otherwise it returns the left-hand-side.